tumcms/Open-Infra-Platform/Documentation/joss/paper.md

 > TODO: A summary describing the high-level functionality and purpose of the software for a diverse, *non-specialist* audience.

+TUM OpenInfraPlatform (OIP) is a Software-as-a-Service providing an open source application for viewing and analysis of different digital models used in the civil engineering field.

+OIP supports reading and visualization of:

+- Industry Foundation Classes (IFC) models as specified in ISO 16739
+- Point Cloud Data (PCD) models as supported by the Cloud Compare library

+Multiple models can be loaded at once and compared between each other.

 # Statement of Need

 > TODO: A clear Statement of Need that illustrates the research purpose of the software.